By Rosa Vercoe, BUS Communications Director

 On 13 December 2019, British-Uzbek Society held its annual dinner at the historical, early Victorian surroundings of the University Women’s Club, in the heart of London’s Mayfair.
 The event was attended by members of the British-Uzbek Society (BUS) as well as invited diplomats, MPs, media, representatives of business, academic and cultural circles – all sharing interest to and love for Uzbekistan.
 It was a nice occasion to raise awareness of the activities led by BUS in promoting Uzbekistan in the UK, welcome a number of people who work with or in Uzbekistan, and encourage more people to join the Society.

 At the outset of the event, the BUS Chairman, Dr Louis Skyner addressed the audience with a warm welcome and greetings for the upcoming New Year.
-He also welcomed the honoured quests: Dr David Mitchell, his grandchildren Christian and Celine Akiner-Mitchell, Dr Harun Yilmaz and Miss Shirin Jalilova.
+He also welcomed the honoured quests: Dr David Mitchell and his grandchildren, Dr Harun Yilmaz and Miss Shirin Jalilova.
 Louis Skyner was followed by HE Ambassador of Uzbekistan to the United Kingdom Said Rustamov, who praised British-Uzbek Society for its integral role in promoting and supporting cultural and social relations between the two countries.

 Shirin Jalilova – a professional dancer, choreographer and a teacher from the State Academy of National Dance and Choreography flown from Tashkent specially for this evening – set a festive atmosphere of the event with a brilliant performance of traditional Uzbek dances demonstrating Bukharan, Fergana and Khorazm (Lazgi) styles.
 The Lazgi dance was the highlight of her performance as just a day before the event, UNESCO announced its decision on inscribing Khorazm Dance, Lazgi on the Representative List of the Intangible Cultural Heritage of Humanity.
 Shirin’s performance was received by the audience with amusement and admiration thanks to her artistry combined with the beauty of the colourful costumes complementing unique regional features of each dance.